A Beginners Guide To Ranking In Google Maps

 Why Optimization Is So Important With Google Maps

 With every local business that’s applying for a rank amongst Google map search engine results, you need to consider marketing in order to improve your potential brand visibility.
-Google remains one of the most popular search engines and Google maps is one of the most popular formats for local search engine marketing.
+Google remains one of the most popular search engines and Google maps are one of the most popular formats for local search engine marketing.

 With around 70% of smartphone users checking Google maps most frequently for local business listings, you could be missing out on a massive amount of foot traffic simply by leaving your business on listed or by not focusing on marketing your business on google maps.
 Around 83% of people in the United States today are visiting a store that they searched online before visiting.
 If the business is not serious about utilizing the power of Google maps, they could be quickly left behind and it all comes down to organic search engine results.